Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Note

-If the script is provided as relative path it will be searched in the image description directory
+If the script is provided as a relative path, it is expected to be found in the image description directory:

 7.2.1.1 Supported repository paths